Wingjam/RSS/README.md

 https://remote-sugar-shack.firebaseapp.com/

 ## What About
-This project was generated with [Create React App](https://facebook.github.io/react/docs/installation.html#creating-a-new-application).
+This project was generated with [Create React App](https://facebook.github.io/react/docs/installation.html#creating-a-new-application) and the [Material Dashboard React](https://www.creative-tim.com/product/material-dashboard-react) theme created by [Creative Tim](https://www.creative-tim.com) was added.

 Used Technos
 - [React](https://facebook.github.io/react/) for the front-end